purecloudlabs/fixtable-ember/README.md

 ]
 ```

-Note that the `component` and `type` properties are mutually exclusive.
+Note that if `component` is specified, then `type` will be ignored.
+If both are specified, `component` will take precedence.

 The components will have access to the `columnDef` and `filter` properites.
 They contain the column definition and the filter value for
 that column, respectively.
 Setting the `filter` property in the component will invoke the `onReloadContent` action or cause the manual